 Now Lock the "Shadow" Layer from the Layers panel, and Create New Layer on top of "Outline" and name it "Light".

 Select the Pen Tool (P) and add in white light, but don't overdo it.
 Just small touches.

-Then Select All (Command A), and move them to the "Light" Layer, and rename it "Mascot", so they are all on one unified layer.
+Then Select All (Command A), and move them to the "Light" Layer, and rename it "Mascot", so they're all on one unified layer.

 We are done!
-By using basic Adobe Illustrator tools and shortcuts, we learnt to create a simple mascot design, for kids, in four different color versions.
+By using basic Adobe Illustrator tools and shortcuts, we learned to create a simple mascot character design, for kids, in four different color versions.

 Let's see what you can create too!

 Fun Mascot and Logo Packs From Envato Elements